What Are Chronic Hiccups?

 Diagnosis

-Diagnostic investigation of chronic hiccups aims to identify the underlying cause.
-The detailed history should include duration, frequency, relationship with meals, body position, presence during sleep, current medications, and comorbidities.
-Persistence during sleep suggests an organic cause.
+The diagnostic workup for chronic hiccups aims to identify the underlying cause.
+A detailed history should cover duration, frequency, relationship to meals, body position, presence during sleep, current medications, and comorbidities.
+Persistence during sleep points to an organic cause.

 🏥Systematic Investigation